Skip to content

 • Tuition

-Through this liberal arts graduate certificate, you will gain knowledge of the American literary form and tradition informed by political, cultural, and historical contexts.
+Through the American Literature and Culture Graduate Certificate, you will explore how the American literary tradition is shaped by political, cultural, and historical contexts.

-• Enhanced understanding of American narrative art forms–such as poetry, literature, and film–through exploration of a range of authors, genres, and historical periods.
+• Develop an understanding of American narrative art forms — such as poetry, literature, and film — across a range of authors, genres, and historical periods.

-• Sharpened facility in narrative interpretation, critical analysis, and ability to lead discussion around American literary and cultural artifacts.
+• Strengthen your ability to interpret narratives, engage in critical analysis, and lead discussions of American literary and cultural artifacts.

-• Expanded knowledge of the American experience and exposure to focused subject areas, such as the poetry of Emily Dickinson, the twentieth-century American novel, and the literary works of the Civil War.
+• Expand your knowledge of the American experience through focused study of topics like the poetry of Emily Dickinson, the 20th-century American novel, and the literary works of the Civil War.

 Courses

-The American Literature and Culture Graduate Certificate requires four courses or 16 credits:
+The American Literature and Culture Graduate Certificate includes four online courses:

 Enroll in your first certificate course this fall — no application required.